Segment conditions: Referred by domain or URL

 Websites will do this so visitors are not directed away from the website they are currently on.

-Due to browser security, referrer data is no longer passed to a new tab/window when target="_blank" is being used.
-The reason is due to the potential for 'phishing' code to be injected as the new tab/window is opened.
+Due to browser security, referrer data is not passed to the new tab/window when target="_blank" is being used.
+Opening links in a new tab has the potential for 'phishing' code to be injected.

 This means RightMessage, and other referral tracking services such as Google Analytics, Optimizely etc, won't able to detect referrer information from links that are using the target="_blank".